-The Canadian banking and credit card markets are highly competitive.
-The financial services offered by PC Bank compete with comparable products offered by banks and other financial institutions within Canada and are issued on terms and conditions that are competitive with such other products.
-As competition increases, customer expectations are being redefined, which include an increasing demand for good value, exceptional service and programs that reward them for their loyalty.
-The value proposition of being able to earn free groceries through the PC Plus loyalty program by using President's Choice Financial products is one of the key factors that enables PC Bank to compete with banks and other financial institutions offering comparable products.
+The Canadian credit card market is highly competitive.
+The credit cards offered by PC Bank compete with comparable products offered by banks and other financial institutions within Canada and are issued on terms and conditions that are competitive with such other products.
+As competition increases, customer expectations are being redefined, which includes an increasing demand for good value, exceptional service and programs that reward them for their loyalty.
+The value proposition of being able to earn free groceries through the PC Optimum loyalty program by using a President's Choice Financial MasterCard is one of the key factors that enables PC Bank to compete with banks and other financial institutions offering comparable products.